jkenda/jkenda/README.md

 - 👋 Hi, I’m @jkenda
 - 👀 I’m interested in high performance computing, game engines, HDLs, cycling
-- 🌱 I’m currently learning Vim
+- 🌱 I’m finally learning touch typing

 <!---
 jkenda/jkenda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.